polinariabar/philosophers/README.md

 philosophers eat at least ’number_of_times_each_philosopher_must_eat’ the simulation will stop.
 If not specified, the simulation will stop only at the death of a philosopher.

+---

+### Difference
+ * philo_one
+    - with threads and mutexes
+ * philo_two
+    - with threads and semaphores
+ * philo_three
+    - with forks, threads and semaphores